-Monsieur The Professor gin was dry, citrussy with notes of lemon peel and it tasted like a proper gin.
-It had a slightly bitter edge, which reminded us of lime marmalade or bitter orange.
-It was Juniper dominant and after a few sips, its spicy, aromatic side came through which worked well with the cardamom camomile, cinnamon and vanilla.
-Soft, with jammy feel in the mouth, we loved it
+Monsieur The Professor gin was dry, citrussy with notes of lemon peel.
+It tasted like a proper gin.
+Plus it had a slightly bitter edge, which reminded us of lime marmalade or bitter orange.
+It was Juniper dominant.
+And after a few sips, its spicy, aromatic side came through which worked well with the cardamom camomile, cinnamon and vanilla.
+Soft, with jammy feel in the mouth.
+We loved it

 Old Raj gin was a classic gin with loads of botanicals, including juniper, citrus, coriander, cassia.
 It had a slight golden tint delivered by a hint of saffron.

-All in all, it was a bit disappointing bitter die to its lack of depth and neutral flavour balance.
+All in all, it was a bit disappointing bitter due to its lack of depth and neutral flavour balance.

-Tandem was the last classic cocktail bar on our list but it was definitely last but not least.
-In fact, all four of us (and I swear it wasn’t just the gin kicking in!) looked at each other and said it was our favourite.
+Tandem was the last of the classic Barcelona cocktail bars on our list.
+But it was definitely last but not least.
+In fact, all four of us (and I swear it wasn’t just the gin kicking in) said it was our favourite.

 With some of the classic pedigree of Dry Martini, but less of the slightly tourist touristy vibe of Solange, this felt like it was an old school cocktail bar that has got it just about right.

-A long bar, 1930s artwork and atmospheric lighting add to the art deco mood and while we weren’t able to access a menu, their gin selection is extensive and they know their stuff.
+A long bar, 1930s artwork and atmospheric lighting add to the art deco mood.
+And while we weren’t able to access a menu, the gin selection is extensive.
+And they know their stuff.

 You get the feeling that this place is the sort of place you stumble across once and then make a pilgrimage time and time again to get more.
 The music was low key, the crowd were chilled out and the bar staff were the most knowledgeable.

 While Dry Martini felt like it had become a bit of a business and might be resting on its reputation, and Solange looks like it’s parked its tanks on the lawn opposite to stake its claim and build its reputation, the easy ambiance and relaxed vibe of Tandem felt like we’d discovered the real deal.
-Definitely our top pick for a classic cocktail bar and one of the best places to drink gin in Barcelona.
+Definitely our top pick for a classic cocktail bar and one of the best Barcelona cocktail bars to drink gin in.

 Written by Steve (with a little help from Ruddles, the gin dog!)